Skip to Content

 Best Time to Visit

 I highly recommend the Winnats Pass walk for sunrise if you don’t mind the early start.
-Various viewpoints along the trail allow for some spectacular photos, and with very few cars on the road at this time, it’s the most peaceful time to experience it.
+Various viewpoints along the trail allow for spectacular photos, and it’s also the most peaceful time to experience it.

-I would, however, avoid the Winnats Pass walk route during high winds, heavy rain, or poor visibility.
-The trail can be slippery, and there are steep-drop offs that could be fatal.
+I would avoid the route during high winds, heavy rain, or poor visibility.
+The trail can be slippery, and there are steep drop offs.

 top of winnats pass circular walk at sunrise